alexellis/docker-arm/ZERO.md

 ## Docker Swarm on PI Zero

+**Feedback/questions**

+Please **Star** the docker-arm repository to show your support.
+For questions send me a comment on the [blog](http://blog.alexellis.io/dockerswarm-pizero/) and for bugs/problems raise an issue on the repository.

 **Overview**

 With the release of the 5 dollar PI Zero computer, there has never been a better time to start building a Docker Swarm.
 Whether you want to try distributed computing or just build something cool with your PI Zeros.